oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

-Lastly, going to *Solutions and Platform* -> *Developer Services* -> *Container Registry* we can check of the repositories created once the WebLogic for OKE has been provisioned:
+Lastly, by going to *Solutions and Platform* -> *Developer Services* -> *Container Registry* we can check for the repositories created once the WebLogic for OKE has been provisioned:

 ![image-20201103180909347](images/wlsforocionoke/image-330.png)